-Within ten minutes of Lawende, Levy, and Harris seeing this exchange, a policeman, Edward Watkin, found Catherine’s body in the southwest corner of Mitre Square.
-It was 1:45am.
+Within ten minutes of Lawende, Levy, and Harris seeing this exchange, Catherine’s body was found.
+It was discovered policeman Edward Watkin in the southwest corner of Mitre Square.
+It was 1:45 in the morning.
 He called for assistance at a tea warehouse.
-One newspaper reported:
+The Cornishman reported:

 “Edward Watkin said that he was on duty in Mitre-square … The beat took about 12 or 14 minutes.
 He had been patrolling it from 10 o’clock on Sunday night until 1 o’clock on Sunday morning.
 Nothing had excited his attention at those hours.
 About 1.30 on Sunday morning he passed through Mitre-square.
 He had his lantern fixed on his belt, alight and turned on.
 He looked down the courts and warehouses, but noticed nothing out of the way.
 Nobody could have been in any portion of the square without being seen by him.
 About 1.44 he again entered the square, having patrolled the whole of his beat.
 He turned to the right and saw the body of a woman lying on her back in a corner of the square.
 Her clothes were pulled up above her waist.
 Her throat was cut and the stomach ripped open, the bowels protruding.
 She was laying in a great pool of blood.
 He did not touch the body but first went for assistance.”

-Night watchman George James Morris, who was an ex-policeman, claimed to have noticed nothing unusual in the area as he patrolled.
+Night watchman George James Morris, an ex-policeman, was on patrol and claimed to have noticed nothing unusual in the area.
 Another watchman, George Clapp, and an off-duty policeman, Richard Pearse, also attested that they had noticed nothing amiss or heard any cries for help.
 Police surgeon Dr. Frederick Gordon Brown arrived at the murder scene at 2:18am.
 He conducted the post-mortem on Catherine and according to his notes:

 “[T]he body was on its back, the head turned to left shoulder; the arms by the side of the body as if they had fallen there, both palms upwards, the fingers slightly bent; a thimble was lying off the finger on the right side; the clothes drawn up above the abdomen; the thighs were naked; left leg extended in a line with the body; the abdomen was exposed; right leg bent at the thigh and knee; the bonnet was at the back of the head; great disfigurement of the face; the throat cut across; below the cut was a neckerchief; the upper part of the dress was pulled open a little way; the abdomen exposed; the intestines were drawn out to a large extent and placed over the right shoulder; they were smeared over with some feculent matter; a piece of about two feet was quite detached from the body and placed between the body and the left arm, apparently by design; the lobe and auricle of the right ear were cut obliquely through; there was a quantity of clotted blood on the pavement on the left side of the neck round the shoulder and upper part of the arm, and fluid blood serum which had flowed under the neck to the right shoulder, the pavement sloping in that direction; body was quite warm; no death stiffening had taken place; she must have been dead most likely within the half hour; we looked for superficial bruises and saw none; no blood on the skin of the abdomen or secretion of any kind on the thighs; no spurting of blood on the bricks or pavement around; no marks of blood below the middle of the body; several buttons were found in the clotted blood after the body was removed; there was no blood on the front of the clothes; there were no traces of recent connection.”

-Terror gripped the area and fear among women after the deaths of Elizabeth and Catherine was palpable.
+Terror gripped the area and fear among women after the deaths of Elizabeth and Catherine was palpable and there was fear that number of Jack the Ripper’s canonical victims would increase.
 In fact, precautions were taken in the Whitechapel area by both residents and the police.
-One newspaper provided information on what was happening to protect citizens and prevent a re-occurrence of another horrid murder:
+The Western Times provided information on what was happening to protect citizens and prevent a re-occurrence of another horrid murder:

 “Soon after ten o’clock the streets of Whitechapel and Spitalfields assumed an almost deserted appearance as far as women were concerned, and those who ventured abroad did not do so singly but moved about in twos and threes.
 Even the unfortunate class to which the murdered women belonged were not an exception to the rule.
 This plan seems to have been adopted by women of this character, and doubtless will prove a great obstacle to the movements of the murderer, who, finding that a third party haunts his actions, will not find another opportunity so easily of carrying out his boasted designs.
 The police were nervously apprehensive that the night would not pass without some startling occurrence.
 The most extraordinary precautions were taken in consequence, and so complete were the measures adopted, both by the City and Metropolitan Police authorities, that it seemed impossible for the murderer to make his appearance in the East End without detection.
 Large bodies of plain-clothes men were drafted … to the Whitechapel district from other parts of London, and these, together with detectives, were so numerous that in the more deserted thoroughfares almost every man met with a police-officer.
 The City Police, far from being outdone in their exertions to ensure the protection of the public, more than doubled the patrols, so that almost every nook and corner of the various beats came under police supervision every five minutes.
 In addition to this measure men were stationed at fixed distances to watch for any suspicious-looking person, and when thought at all necessary to follow them. … The parks, where the fiend would have no difficulty in finding victims, were specially well patrolled, and the police in the most outlying districts were keenly alive to the anxieties of the situation. … Supplementing the energy displayed by the police, hundreds of people living in the back streets sat up all night, whilst dozens of sturdy householders paid occasional visits to yards and other secluded spots in their immediate vicinity.
 The volunteer patrols organized by the Whitechapel Vigilance Committee lent marked assistance to the police.
 Their patrols were told off to well planned beats, many of these amateur policemen being furnished with noiseless boots, a measure which has lately been strongly urged upon the Metropolitan police.
 It is supposed that the murderer is armed with a revolver, and if detected, will shoot at the first person who attempts to capture him; in any case his knife, in such skilful hands, would, if he had the slightest chance of dealing a blow prove mortal.
 The large reward offered, has, however, afforded sufficient stimulus to as large a number of strong, able-bodied men as are required for the dangerous duty of tracking down the murderer.”

 The precautions seemed to make a difference and deter the murderer for a time because the next killing did not occur for forty days.
 It happened on Friday, 9 November.
-This time the victim was 25-year-old Mary Jane Kelly described as short, stout, and dark-haired.
+The next of Jack the Ripper’s canonical victims was identified as 25-year-old Mary Jane Kelly described as short, stout, and dark-haired.
 By 1884, she was working in a brothel in London’s fashionable West End.
 It was around this time that she supposedly acquired a French client and moved to France for a couple of weeks.
 When she returned, she began calling herself Mary Jeanette.

 She eventually moved in with a man named Joseph Barnett.
-He saw her for the last time between 7 and 8pm on 8 November with a friend named Maria Harvey.
+He saw her for the last time between 7 and 8pm on 8 November 1888 with a friend named Maria Harvey.
 Another prostitute, Mary Ann Cox, saw her later that evening when they said goodnight to one another.
-A man named Cox said that Mary Jane was in the company of ginger-haired man, and one newspaper provided more details provided by Cox:
+A man named Cox said that Mary Jane was in the company of ginger-haired man, and The Shields Daily Gazette and Shipping Telegraph provided more details provided by Cox:

 “About midnight on Thursday I saw the deceased in Dorset-Street.
 She was very much the worse for drink.
 I saw her go up the Court with a short, stout man, shabbily dressed.
 He carried a pot of ale, and wore a black coat and hat.
 He had a clean shaven chin and sandy whiskers and moustache.
 The deceased wished me good night and went into her room I heard her singing the song, ‘A violet I plucked from mother’s grave.’
 I afterwards went out of my room.
 On coming back at one she was STILL SINGING.
 I again went out and on coming back I saw the light in deceased’s room had been put out.
 All was silent.”